FabioNotaro2001/Siegefend/README.md

 ## 📚 References & Credits

-Based on the OOP‑21 course project framework delivered by the University of Bologna team :contentReference[oaicite:2]{index=2}.
-Follows Java documentation and design patterns as advised by course guidelines :contentReference[oaicite:3]{index=3}.
+Based on the OOP‑21 course project framework delivered by the University of Bologna team.
+Follows Java documentation and design patterns as advised by course guidelines.

 ---